Tips for importing large volumes of data

 - If you’re importing from one module to another, make sure that both modules have a similar structure.
 When mapping the import, set the fields to ignore any values that do not need to be imported for faster performance.

-Working with 200m+ cells?
+Working with more than 200 million cells?
 Breaking down the data is key.
-Ideally, aim to import 100m cells or less at any one time.
+Ideally, aim to import 100 million cells or less at any one time.

 - Break the data into smaller components.
 You can use Time as a basis for breaking the data down, or break hierarchies into smaller sections.

-- Importing into a list usually takes longer than importing into a model because Anaplan has to calculate the structure of the model.
-For data with more than 100,000 records, the fastest option is to load directly into a model.
+- Importing into a list usually takes longer than importing into a model because Anaplan has to calculate the structure of the module.
+For data with more than 100,000 records, the fastest option is to load directly into a module.
 Otherwise, error generation will slow the import significantly.

 - Use saved views to limit the data being transferred in an import.